Resilience basins of complex systems: an application to prosumer impacts on power grids: Results

-Firstly and most strikingly, the maximum achieved resilience value is different for both response strategies, as can be seen when comparing figures \ref{line_resilience} and \ref{battery_resilience}: With line upgrades, the power grid can reach $R=1$, meaning there is a guaranteed recovery from all adverse influences.
+First and most strikingly, the maximum achieved resilience value is different for both response strategies, as can be seen when comparing Figs. \ref{line_resilience} and \ref{battery_resilience}: With line upgrades, the power grid can reach $R=1$, meaning there is a guaranteed recovery from all adverse influences.
 For battery installation, however, the curve plateaus at a significantly lower value of $R \approx 0.7$.\\

-This difference in maximal resilience is mirrored by the resilience basins in figures \ref{qmc_line} and \ref{qmc_battery}: For both response options, the basins possess a distinct hyperbolic boundary which shifts away from the origin with increasing budget factor values ($\phi_L$ and $\phi_B$, respectively).
-However, this shifting is where the differences between the response strategies lie: Firstly, the boundary seems to shift only sideways in figure \ref{qmc_battery} while it also shifts upwards in figure \ref{qmc_line}.
-Secondly, the hyperbolic shape of the boundary line becomes steeper and almost vertical with increasing battery budget factor $\phi_B$ in figure \ref{qmc_battery}.
+This difference in maximal resilience is mirrored by the resilience basins in Figs. \ref{qmc_line} and \ref{qmc_battery}: For both response options, the basins possess a distinct hyperbolic boundary which shifts away from the origin with increasing budget values ($\phi_L$ and $\phi_B$, respectively).
+However, this shifting is where the differences between the response strategies lie: First, the boundary seems to shift only sideways in Fig. \ref{qmc_battery} while it also shifts upwards in Fig. \ref{qmc_line}.
+Second, the hyperbolic shape of the boundary line becomes steeper and almost vertical with increasing battery budget $\phi_B$ in Fig. \ref{qmc_battery}.
 Together, this results in the fact that, for battery installation, the resilience basin is restricted to approximately the left half of the influence plane ($r_p \leq 5$), while line capacity upgrades achieve a complete covering of the plane.\\

-The growth of the resilience basin with increasing budget is consistent with the budget dependency of the resilience measure itself: $R$ increases monotonically with increasing budget factor ($\phi_L$ and $\phi_B$, respectively).
-As can be seen in the log-log plots in figures \ref{line_budget_plot} and \ref{battery_budget_plot}, the curves have a distinct sigmoid shape in the majority of cases.
-The only exceptions are the curves for line upgrades with prosumer distance exponents of $\varepsilon \leq -4$.
+The growth of the resilience basin with increasing budget is consistent with the budget dependency of the resilience measure itself: $R$ increases monotonically with increasing budget ($\phi_L$ and $\phi_B$, respectively).
+As can be seen in the log-log plots in Figs. \ref{line_budget_plot} and \ref{battery_budget_plot}, the curves have a distinct sigmoid shape in the majority of cases.
+The only exceptions are the curves for line upgrades with line allocation parameters of $\varepsilon \leq -4$.
 The sigmoid shape means that the relative budget efficiency increases initially, but then decreases again as the curves plateau at their maximum value.